Top 3 Worst Pageant Prep Mistakes

 Everyone likes to think that they’re fabulous and ready for the title.
 And while I’m sure you are totally fabulous, you don’t want to make the common mistake of underestimating the skills needed to win and overestimating your own skill level.
 What exactly does that mean?
 Let me break it down for you:

-Most contestants don’t really understand all the hard work and skill development it takes to nail their pageant interview and effortlessly glide across the state in their evening gown.
+Most contestants don’t really understand all the hard work and skill development it takes to nail their pageant interview and effortlessly glide across the stage in their evening gown.
 They think a couple of practice sessions here and there will make them a top contender.
 That’s just not true.
 So note to self: it’s not as easy to win as you think it is.

 It’s also easy to make the mistake of overestimating your own skill level.
 You totally believe that you’re ready to be the next titleholder and assume that it’s just as obvious to the judges.
 It’s not.